colab-coop/bylaws/ARTICLE-1.markdown

 (b) Qualifications

-Any person legally allowed to work CoLab, including Future Members and Friends of CoLab, may become a Member of this cooperative if the applicant meets the following qualifications, as determined in the sole discretion of the Members:
+Any person legally allowed to work CoLab, including Future Members and Friends of CoLab, may become a Member of this cooperative if the applicant meets the following qualifications, as determined by the sole discretion of the Members:

 1. Expressed interest in being a Member.